The Internet's Shittiest Wizard

 2023-01-20 | #adventures in labbing #cert-manager #kubernetes #oceanetes #scrappernetes #ssl #tls

-The Importance of Being Earnest So far the biggest lesson I would have to impart on you, reader, is how easy it is to get TLS working with cert-manager on your cluster.
+So far the biggest lesson I would have to impart on you, reader, is how easy it is to get TLS working with cert-manager on your cluster.
 It’s so easy, in fact, I think getting cert-manager installed on your lab cluster is maybe one of the first things you should do.
 SSL/TLS certs are going to be massively important in the decentralized authentication of the future.
+In fact, authenticatation is exactly what they’re for.
+They confirm that the domain name owner is the same person as the content owner.
+It’s increasingly important that you confirm that the content you’re receiving is in fact from who you’re expecting it to be from, take Musk’s Twitter for example.
+You don’t want everyone to think your famous jolly cartoon character is flipping them off do you?

 Continue reading 